-On top of the terrible human toll on individuals inflicted by disasters such as Hurricane Harvey – currently affecting millions in Texas and Louisiana – disasters take a terrible toll on small businesses as well: According to data from the Federal Emergency Management Agency (FEMA), some 40 percent of all small businesses shuttered by a disaster never reopen their doors.
+On top of the terrible human toll on individuals inflicted by disasters such as Hurricane Harvey – that affected millions in Texas and Louisiana in 2017 – disasters take a terrible toll on small businesses as well: According to data from the Federal Emergency Management Agency (FEMA), some 40 percent of all small businesses shuttered by a disaster never reopen their doors.
 Of those that do, 25 percent of them close their doors within a year.

 Flood insurance